Aider-AI/aider/_posts/2024-05-24-self-assembly.md

 currently contains about 4K commits and 14K lines of code.

 Aider made 15% of the commits, inserting 4.8K and deleting 1.5K lines of code.

-About 7% of the code now in the repo was written by aider.
+About 7% of the code now in the repo is attributable to an aider commit using `git blame`.
+The number is probably a significant undercount, because periodic reformatting by `black` is likely obscuring aider's authorship of many lines.

-Here's the breakdown of the code aider wrote in the current code base.
+Here's the breakdown of the code aider wrote in the current code base according to `git blame`.

 | File | Lines | Percent |
 |---|---:|---:|